Breaking the Shackles of Time

 Studying Human Purpose through a Positive Psychology Lens

-In this episode, I am joined by Dr. Kendall Cotton Bronk, associate professor of Psychology at Claremont Graduate University.
-We discuss the unique approach Psychology and Positive Psychology take to research as well as some of the great work she is doing through her Adolescent Moral Development Lab on understanding and developing purpose in youths. […]
+Dr. Kendall Cotton Bronk, associate professor of Psychology at Claremont Graduate University joins the podcast to discuss the unique approach Psychology and Positive Psychology take to research as well as some of the great work she is doing through her Adolescent Moral Development Lab on understanding and developing purpose in youths.
+For a transcript of […]

 Transdisciplinarity – Philosophy & Practice